Peninsula Orthopaedic Associates Announces Transition to Epic Electronic Medical Record System

 Published November 28, 2017 by Peninsula Orthopaedic Associates

 While ankle injuries are common in sports, you don’t have to be an athlete to twist your ankle.
-The most common ankle injury is a sprain, but there are other injuries that can occur as well.The ankle is where three bones meet: the fibula, tibia and t ...
+The most common ankle injury is a sprain, but there are other injuries that can occur as well.The ankle is where three bones meet: the fibula, tibia an... ...

 5 Ways to Minimize Joint Pain in Cold Weather